 But then, at age twelve, his father had passed away, a result of the alcoholism, and soon after, his mother had passed away too.
 Now an orphan, he had moved to his uncle Darin in Arlington, who had been a police officer.
 John had admired Darin, the complete opposite of his father, kind, just and funny.
 He had shown John how to shoot with a gun and had taken him on patrol with him, whenever he had picked him up from school.
 That’s when John had discovered he wanted to be a police man.
 For the first time, he had the chance to help people like him, who had endured pain and it had made him happy.

-John had started his police training at Arlington Police Station, Uncle Darin had helped him get the job and he had been working there for twenty years.
+John had started his police training at Oakland Police Department, Uncle Darin had helped him get the job and he had been working there for twenty years.
 It was a mundane job most of the time, lots of paperwork, smaller crimes.
 Mostly a break in or two per month, or traffic accidents.
 Nothing terrible seemed to occur here and nobody could have imagined the horrific events that were about to happen in two weeks…

 John crossed the town sign and drove down Main Street, the church right ahead of him he drove past the various working-class houses that led to the church.
 A few people were on the street, going to the department store which was to his right, a few hundred yards from the church, some pensioners where sitting in rocking chairs on their porch, watching the people on the street.
 He turned right at the Church into Franklin Street and drove down two hundred yards before turning right into his driveway.
 Agnes’ car, a brown Skoda Octavia was already in the driveway.
 While she was home, the kids were still at the